-3.4 Container with Breast Pump — Pump (manual or electrically operated) for extracting the milk from the breast through the nipple and attached to a container for drinking of breast milk by the child.

-3.5 Breast Shield — Nipple-shaped sheath worn over the areola and nipple of the breast during breastfeeding.

 3.6 Container —Capable of holding food either semi-solid, liquid for feeding or drinking purpose and it may be in the form of a bottle, tumbler, cups, or mugs.

-3.7 Clip — Component designed to assist the attachment of a container on to garments.
+3.7 Container with Breast Pump — Pump (manual or electrically operated) for extracting the milk from the breast through the nipple and attached to a container for drinking of breast milk by the child.